 Half Moon Bay, Antigua.

-There are just four of Antigua’s beaches – the best one for you will depend on what you want to do – and of course where you’re staying.
+These are just four of Antigua’s beaches – the best one for you will depend on what you want to do – and of course where you’re staying.

-Go to Barbuda for the Day from Antigua
+19. Go to Barbuda for the Day from Antigua

-Day tours from Antigua to Barbuda leave at 0700 from the Cruise Port area in St John’s on Tuesday and Thursday, you can also arrange a pick up at Jolly Harbour at 0800.
-There are also tours on Wednesday and Friday, these start at 0600 from St John’s only.
+Day tours from Antigua to Barbuda leave at 07:00 from the Cruise Port area in St John’s on Tuesday and Thursday, you can also arrange a pick-up at Jolly Harbour at 08:00.
+There are also tours on Wednesday and Friday, these start at 06:00 from St John’s only.
 The trip to Barbuda takes around 90 minutes.
-Your tour includes collection by a local guide, a visit to Codrington Village, a tour of the largest Frigate Bird Colony in the western hemisphere and then you’ll go onto the open caves at Two Foot Bay.
-You’ll get lunch on the Pink Sand Beach and then take a swim on Princess Diana beach before returning to the ferry.
+Your tour includes collection by a local guide, a visit to Codrington Village, a tour of the largest Frigate Bird Colony in the western hemisphere, and then you’ll go onto the open caves at Two Foot Bay.
+You’ll get lunch on the Pink Sand Beach and then take a swim on Princess Diana Beach before returning to the ferry.
 This tour costs US$159 per adult and US$100 for children from 2 to 12 years.
 Book directly with Barbuda Express.

 How to Get Around Antigua

 Antigua isn’t a large island.
-It is just a total of 281 square kilometers and no driving time is further than 45-50 minutes.
-That doesn’t mean that it is particularly easy to get around o a budget though.
+It is just a total of 281 square kilometers and no driving time is usually more than 45-50 minutes.
+That doesn’t mean that it is particularly easy to get around on a budget though.
 While there are local buses available, they primarily service the local population and won’t get you to all the spots you want to visit in the timeframe that you want.
 For a budget trip to Antigua, we would advise renting a car, you’ll be able to visit the places on your list of things to do in Antigua quicker and so spend less on accommodation!

 Take local buses around Antigua